STUCK AT HOME? NO PROBLEM!

 Begin Your Language Learning Journey

-A selection of my favorite articles from the Language Mastery Blog
+Popular articles from the Language Mastery Blog

 Today’s Japanese learner is but a click or tap away from a dizzying array of digital Japanese dictionaries.
 But which should you choose?
 The plethora of options available can lead to what author Barry Schwartz calls the “paradox of choice.”
 To help you avoid the anxiety, paralysis by analysis, and decision fatigue associated with so many choices, I have waded through dozens of Japanese dictionary sites and apps for you and selected just the essential few that I think are best suited to mastering the Japanese language.
 Here now are the top ten Japanese dictionaries available online and on iOS, Android, Mac, and Windows.